dylannrees/jamblang/README.md

 # Jamb

-Jamb is an experimental version of Jelly.
+Jamb is an experimental version of [Jelly][1], a tacit golfing language written by Dennis Mitchell.
 New features include variable depth atoms and automatic argument swapping for some dyads.

 ## New features in Jamb and differences from Jelly